 Yer not from around here, are you?

 So, what is the point of this?
 Or the goal, to be a little more specific.
-Well, it’s basically a high quality vacuum cannon survival sim.
+Well, it’s basically a high-quality vacuum cannon survival sim.
 This game is super wholesome–and fun.
 The slimes remind me of the sparrows that visit our backyard in the daytime to get food and water.
-They’re tiny blob birbs and they got’sta eat.

 The market is just like a commodities market like actual farmers use now.
 Don’t worry if you don’t know what I’m even talking about, because it will make sense very quickly.
 Basically collect stuff and sell it for gold.
 A timeless economic system since the invention of currency.

-I don’t really know how far you can go with this game, but I have seen pictures and videos form other players of insanely complex areas to explore the more you progress in the game.
-There’s I guess some ancient secrets hidden as well as portals to another dimension.
-I don’t know, but you could really get into the lore of Slime Rancher should you so choose it seems like.
+I don’t really know how far you can go with this game, but I have seen pictures and videos from other players of insanely complex areas to explore the more you progress in the game.
+There are I guess some ancient secrets hidden as well as portals to another dimension.
+I don’t know, but you could really get into the lore of Slime Rancher should you so choose it seems.

 This game is NOT violent.
 There’s some challenge to the slimes that defend themselves but I would not call that violence.
 Just kind of annoying, and